The Wretched of France: The 1983 March for Equality and Against Racism

 In The Wretched of France, Abdellali Hajjat explores the complex interface between historical patterns of racial and social exclusion and marginalization in France and traces the challenging path to political visibility through activism, mobilization, and protest.

-The UCLA Center for European and Russian Studies (CERS) in co-sponsorship with the UCLA Center for Near Eastern Studies (CNES), the UCLA Center for the Study of International Migration (CSIM), the UCLA Department of European Languages & Transcultural Studies (ELTS), and the European Union Center of California at Scripps College invite you to a book talk with Abdellali Hajjat, the author of The Wretched of France: The 1983 March for Equality and Against Racism.
+The UCLA Center for European and Russian Studies (CERS), in co-sponsorship with the UCLA Center for Near Eastern Studies (CNES), the UCLA Center for the Study of International Migration (CSIM), the UCLA Department of European Languages & Transcultural Studies (ELTS), the European Union Center of California at Scripps College, the French Embassy Center for Excellence at UCLA with the support of the Cultural Services of the French Embassy in the United States, invites you to a book talk with Abdellali Hajjat, the author of The Wretched of France: The 1983 March for Equality and Against Racism.
 The event will take place on Wednesday, October 26, 2022 at 12:00pm (PT).

 Abdellali Hajjat, Associate Professor of Sociology at the Université libre de Bruxelles, will deliver his talk in person in Bunche Hall at UCLA, Room 10383 (10th floor).
 Participants are welcome to join the presentation live or follow via a Zoom webinar.

 - To attend this book talk in person in Bunche Hall, Room 10383, register here by October 24, 2022.
 Space is limited.
 Registration for in person attendance will close as soon as the event reaches capacity.
 UCLA COVID-19 protocols will be followed.

 - To join via a Zoom webinar, register here any time before the event starts.

 Order Your Copy of "The Wretched of France"